 Don’t make starting a new job harder than it needs to be.

 We all know how stressful starting a new job can be.
-It’s difficult to find your bearings with your work assignments and trying to fit in with a new company’s culture.
+It’s difficult to find your bearings with your work assignments and try to fit in with a new company’s culture.
 But, there are a few common pitfalls that we can help you avoid when it comes to taking on a new position.

 Mistake: Not asking questions.